Updated January 2023

 In 1991, President George H.W.
 Bush ordered all nuclear-armed Tomahawk Land Attack Missiles, a kind of SLCM-N, removed from U.S. submarines and placed in storage.
-In 2010, the Obama Administration declared the missiles a redundant capability and retired them.
-The Trump Administration’s 2018 Nuclear Posture Review called for the development of a new SLCM-N to fill a theoretical gap in the U.S. arsenal for a low-yield nuclear response.
-President Joe Biden called the missile a “bad idea” while campaigning in 2019, but his administration included funding for the program in their 2022 budget request.
+In 2010, the Obama administration declared the missiles a redundant capability and retired them.
+The Trump administration’s 2018 Nuclear Posture Review called for the development of a new SLCM-N to fill a theoretical gap in the U.S. arsenal for a low-yield nuclear response despite repeated DoD assurances that U.S. deterrence remained effective without SLCM.
 The Congressional Budget Office estimates a new SLCM-N will cost at least $10 billion through 2031.
 That total does not include production costs after 2031, retrofitting submarines and surface ships to carry the weapon, or other operational or security costs, which officials have hinted could lead to a total cost of up to $30 billion.

 Unwanted, Costly and Redundant

 A new SLCM-N is a costly solution to a nonexistent problem.
 It is not necessary for deterrence, and pursuing such a program would be an expensive exercise that would do little to enhance U.S. security.

 - SLCM-Ns weaken the U.S. Navy’s conventional warfighting duties.
-Acting Navy Secretary Thomas Harker has argued against SLCM-Ns, making a convincing case that they would undermine the Navy’s ability to accomplish its missions.
 Arming U.S. surface or attack submarine fleets with SLCM-Ns means less space for conventional weaponry, weakening U.S. conventional capabilities and potentially leaving even fewer ships available for the Navy’s already overstretched mission set.
 It would also either bring nuclear weapons back to states that don’t currently house them, or force Navy ships to go out of their way to pick them up before deployment.
 Some U.S. allies like Japan and New Zealand also prohibit nuclear-armed vessels from docking at their ports or engaging in joint training exercises, presenting additional diplomatic challenges and resupply issues.